igalic/blag/contents/articles/opensource-burnout/index.md

 ---
-title: open source burnout
+title: Open Sourcing Mental Illness - open source burnout
 date: 2014-11-21
 author: igor
 template: article.jade
 ---

+This talk runs under [Ed Fink](http://funkatron.com/)'s Banner of [Open Sourcing Mental Illness](http://funkatron.com/osmi.html), who has been running these types of talks for over a year now.
+Ed talks very broadly on the subject, while still backing it up with his personal stories.

-Open source is work.
+I'd like to mirror his work under that banner: I'd like to talk about depression, and addiction: Open source is work.
 Not just a work of passion, but real actual work.
 And it can be taxing.
 I'd like to discuss how.

+Content Warnings galore: The topics I discuss and the stories I tell can be triggering.
+I am perfectly happy answering questions, but not everyone will be comfortable asking.
+You can always seek me outside of this talk.

 <span class="more"></span>